Cara Accorso '13

 Matt Lukasiewicz '11

-Artist Manager, The Exchange
+Tour Manager, The Exchange

 Since leaving Fisher, Matt Lukasiewicz has traveled the globe, literally.
-The 2011 graduate is the artist manager for a pop band called The Exchange, and he primarily manages the band's tour logistics.
+The 2011 graduate is the tour manager for a pop band called The Exchange, and he primarily manages the band's tour logistics.
 It's his job to make sure the band and crew have an organized travel plan, accommodations, and transportation to performance venues and hotels.
 He also oversees venue preparation before a show.
-He has traveled with the band to Germany, Australia, Asia, and most recently Europe for a 32-city tour with the Backstreet Boys.
+He has traveled with the band to Germany, Australia, Asia, and more recently Europe for a 32-city tour with the Backstreet Boys.
 When he's not executing tour schedules and details, he wears his songwriter hat, and has collaborated with producers and writers from Universal Asia, Warner Music Group, and members of the band.

 "My four years at Fisher certainly played a vital role in preparing me for my career.
 No school, Fisher included, can teach or totally prepare you for absolutely everything out in the 'real world'.
 What Fisher did, however, was equip me with the mental tools and toughness to adapt to challenges thrown at me."